Our Mission

 – photo by © Omar Imam

 Bertan has worked within the photography industry for almost a decade.
 Specifically, he was involved in setting up a number of relevant initiatives that support emerging talent, and education in photography all around the world, as is the Arab Documentary Photography Programme.
 He has collaborated with many professionals, photographers, curators and editors throughout.
 The VID Foundation is an initiative to share this wide global network with emerging, talented, and often overlooked photographers from the region he hails from, the Balkans.
-Bertan currently works at the Prince Claus Fund in Amsterdam, where he is Head of Programmes.
+Bertan has previously worked at the Prince Claus Fund in Amsterdam, where he was Head of Programmes.
 He also serves as board member to a number of different photography initiatives in the Netherlands and internationally.

 My fascination with storytelling began already when I was a child, growing up in the Balkans in the turbulent 90’s during the breakup of the Former Yugoslavia.
 I was always told I was different.
 I felt different.
 My parents came from mixed ethnic origins which meant at home we spoke 3 different languages.
 In a conservative small town like Skopje, being different meant that you stood out and were generally unwanted.
 In my case being gay made me feel even more isolated.